wjlei1990/ComputationalGeophysicsWorkshop/How_to_run_specfem3d_globe.md

   Number_of_processors = NPROC_XI * NPROC_ETA * NCHUNKS
   ```

 Then you are going to write a job submission script to submit the job to the queue.
 This script depands on the queue system on your cluster, for example, whether it is `PBS` or `SLURM` systerm.
-But an example for `SLURM` on mcmillan would be:
+Assuming you set `NCHUNKS=1`, `NPROC_XI=2` and `NPROC_ETA=2`, you can see that you need to use *4* processors here.
+An example for `SLURM` on mcmillan would be:
 ```
 #!/bin/bash
 #SBATCH -N 1 # node count
 #SBATCH --ntasks-per-node=6
 #SBATCH -t 1:00:00
+#SBATCH --job-name=specfem_mesher

 # Load openmpi environment
 module load openmpi/gcc